 4.NS.3 Express whole numbers as fractions and recognize fractions that are equivalent to whole numbers.
 Name and write mixed numbers using objects or pictures.
 Name and write mixed numbers as improper fractions using objects or pictures.

 4.NS.4 Explain why a fraction, a/b, is equivalent to a fraction, (n × a)/(n × b), by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
-Use the principle to recognize and generate equivalent fractions.
-[In grade 4, limit denominators of fractions to 2, 3, 4, 5, 6, 8, 10, 25, 100.]
+Use this principle to recognize and generate equivalent fractions.

 4.NS.5 Compare two fractions with different numerators and different denominators (e.g., by creating common denominators or numerators, or by comparing to a benchmark, such as 0, 1/2, and 1).
 Recognize comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with symbols >, =, or <, and justify the conclusions (e.g., by using a visual fraction model).